About

 Conclusion

 I do not present this plan as proof that I have changed.
-I present it as evidence that I have begun the work, that the structures are in place, and that those structures are designed to sustain accountability, whether or not anyone is watching.
+I present it as evidence that I have begun the work, that the structures are in place, structures that sustain accountability, whether or not anyone is watching.

 This plan is a living document.
 I will update it as I complete programs, reach milestones, and refine my approach based on what I learn.
 I intend to publish updated versions on my Prison Professors profile and at salvadorcastaneda.com, making my progress visible and auditable to anyone willing to examine it.

-The question of whether I can be trusted is not answered once.
-It is answered daily–through action, through transparency, and through the willingness to submit my thinking to people who will not be convinced by words alone.
+The question of whether I am trustworthy is answered daily–through action, through transparency, and through the willingness to submit my thinking to people who value action over words.

 Respectfully submitted,